eddiesTime/sme_app/raw_documentation.md

 - Injectable [[@InjectableDartPackage]](https://pub.dev/packages/injectable)
   - a convenient code generator for the get_it package
 - GetIt [[@GetItDart]](https://pub.dev/packages/get_it)
-  - "Simple direct Service Locator that allows to decouple the interface from a concrete implementation and to access the concrete implementation from everywhere in your App"
+  - "Simple direct Service Locator that allows to decouple the interface from a concrete implementation and to access the concrete implementation from everywhere in your App".
+It is used for Dependecy Injection.
 - Dartz [[@DartzDartPackage]](https://pub.dev/packages/dartz)
   - adds functional programming principles to dart
 - build_runner [[@BuildRunnerDart]](https://pub.dev/packages/build_runner)